yonicon/PentaPanesDemo-LV2022-64bit/README.md

 A version compatible with LabVIEW 2023 32bit can be found at https://github.com/yonicon/PentaPanesDemo-LV2023

-Open the "PentaPanesDemo.lvproj" in LabVIEW
+  1. Open the "PentaPanesDemo.lvproj" in LabVIEW

-Open the top vi "PentaPanesDemo.vi"
+  2. Open the top vi "PentaPanesDemo.vi"

-View the code/Run it and play around - the splitters are the white narrow lines in between the panes or near the edge of the screen.
+  3.View the code/Run it and play around - the splitters are the white narrow lines in between the panes or near the edge of the panel.